Ojibway Tribal Video News

 Misipawistik First Nation

-Located in the western part of central Manitoba, is the Ojibwa Treaty 1 Reservation community known as Misipawistik.
-The population is 1,019 according to the 2011 census.
-That does not include the Misipawistik citizens who live in white communities.
+Located in central Manitoba, is an Ojibway Kasba Reservation community known as Misipawistik.
+Below are google earth photos of this Ojibway community.
+According to 2016's census, Misipawistik First Nation population is 868.
+They have 234 dwellings with 225 lived in.
+Average houseold size is 3.9 persons per household.
+Around 205 speak Corrupted Ojibway Language which is what Lewis and Clark called Cree Language.
 Below is an excerpt from text from 1875's Treaty 5.
-What you must understand and not be fooled by, is the information regarding the mouth of Saskatchewan River.
+What you must understand and not be fooled by, is information regarding Saskatchewan Rivers mouth.
 It's located where Misipawistik is.
-It clearly tells you it was Saulteaux Ojibwa's who signed that treaty.
-However, the Indians living at Misipawistik think their Cree.
+It clearly tells you it was Saulteaux Ojibway's who signed that treaty.
+However, Indians living at Misipawistik think their Cree.
+They are being fooled by whites.
 We know better however.
 Why?
 We have proof.
 That's where whites are fooling you.
-When you read Treaty 5's excerpt text below (it is in green text color), remember that the mouth of Saskatchewan River is located at Misipawistik.
-They, the whites, are liars.
-They are fooling you into accepting a Cree identity.
-Ojibwa leaders would never accept land allotments.
+When you read Treaty 5's excerpt text below (it is in green text color), remember that Saskatchewan Rivers mouth is located at Misipawistik.
+They, them whites, are liars.
+Ojibway leaders would never accept land allotments as being their Reserves.
 They knew better.
 Those whites lied.
+In Ojibway, Saskatchewan means little (sas or sis - a diminutive), big or great (kat-che or kit-chi), branch (wan), and river (si-pi).
+Translated, it means "Little Big Branch River."
+It refers to North Saskatchewan River and South Saskatchewan River or it's branches.
+Chief Kinistin led many Ojibway People from Misipawistik region, north and northwest.
+Many settled at Montreal Lake and Lac la Ronge including Peter Ballantyne.

 We, the Band of the Saulteaux Tribe of Indians residing at the mouth of the Saskatchewan River, on both sides thereof, having had communication of the foregoing treaty, hereby, and in consideration of the provisions of the said treaty being extended to us, transfer, surrender and relinquish to Her Majesty the Queen, Her heirs and successors, to and for the use of the Government of Canada, all our right, title and privileges whatsoever, which we have or enjoy in the territory described in the said treaty, and every part thereof, to have and to hold to the use of Her Majesty the Queen and Her heirs and successors for ever.
 And Her Majesty agrees, through the said Commissioners, to assign a reserve of sufficient area to allow one hundred and sixty acres to each family of five, or in that proportion for larger or smaller families-such reserve to be laid off and surveyed next year on the south side of the River Saskatchewan.